truenas/middleware/docs/developer/frontend/javascript.rst

 JSCS Plugins
 ------------

-There are JSCS for a number of popular editors.
+There are JSCS plugins for a number of popular editors.
 This guide will cover only editors known to be in popular use among FreeNAS 10 developers.

 For a list of other plugins and tools, see the